Yuriy Meshkov: Biography

-His main political platform was to facilitate much closer relationships with the Russian Federation up to the possible reunification of Crimea with Russia.
+Yuri Meshkov's primary political agenda was to establish much closer ties with the Russian Federation, potentially leading to the reunification of Crimea with Russia.
 Meshkov attempted to initiate a number of measures to prepare Crimea for future integration with Russia; though he was able to align Crimea's time zone with that of Russia he was unable to fully implement his platform nor obtain the support of Russian president Boris Yeltsin for Crimean accession to the Russian Federation.

 In response to his efforts, in 1995 the Ukrainian parliament scrapped the Crimean Constitution, abolished the post of president on March 17 and moved to depose and exile Meshkov from the country.
 Ukrainian special forces entered Meshkov's residence, disarmed his bodyguards and put him on a plane to Moscow.

 Living in exile in Moscow, he taught at the Moscow University.
 He did not return to Crimea till 2 July 2011 because his ex-wife (Lyudmyla) had died (on 28 May 2011).
 At a 7 July 2011 press conference, he called for a referendum on restoring the Constitution of Crimea 1992 version, which actually declared Crimea a sovereign state.
 Meshkov also stated then that he ruled out the possibility of his participation in the political life of Crimea because of the need to change citizenship; but instead would participate in "the work of social organizations".
 He also stated "the Russian movement in Crimea is divided and overrun by random people and traitors".
 The District Administrative Court of Crimea controlled by Ukraine at that time deported Meshkov from Ukraine with the restriction of entry for 5 years on 13 July 2011.

 After the 2014 annexation of Crimea by Russia, Meshkov returned to the peninsula.